Skip bin hire for E-waste.

 The Victorian Government warns that e-waste is growing three times faster than municipal waste.
-In fact, government officials have banned electronic waste from being sent to landfill in July 2019.
-So how can you proceed about e-waste disposal?
+In fact, government officials have banned electronic waste from being sent to landfills in July 2019.
+So how can you proceed with e-waste disposal?

 A growing number of private companies are now offering waste removal services in Australia.
 At Mobile Skips, we deliver portable skip bins right to your door in as little as three hours.
 Mobile skip bins are ideal for general rubbish like clothes and furniture, but you can contact us to find out what you could do about e-waste.

 Interested to learn more?
 Here is what you should know about e-waste and why it matters!

 E-waste, or electronic waste, are laptops, smartphones, and other electronic products that are no longer used or needed.
 These may not be functional or simply lose their value over time.

 Technology is evolving at a fast pace, pressuring consumers to switch to new gadgets every few months.
 Unfortunately, these products often end up in landfills, affecting the environment.